 The two different refuges we stayed in were a complete contrast.
 The first was run by an older couple who only unlocked the bathroom the morning when we left.
 It made us realise how lucky we were to have the luxury of electric light rather than only a head torch to clean our teeth by.
 The second was very comfortable and modern and even had wifi!

-In September 2012 we plan to do the next leg of the Tour de Mont Blanc.
-We’ll start at Champex and end at Courmayeur.
-Look out for more Tales from the Tour de Mont Blanc later this year.
+Next year we plan to do the next leg of the Tour de Mont Blanc, starting at Champex Lac and ending at Courmayeur.

 Read Next